Things That Make A Mosquito Bite You

 How to Prevent Mosquito Bites:

-- Avoid wearing dark colours if the weather around you is too cold.
-Vibrant colours can be the best choice if you are heading to a place where there are a lot of mosquitoes.
+- Avoid wearing dark colors if the weather around you is too cold.
+Vibrant colors can be the best choice if you are heading to a place where there are a lot of mosquitoes.

 - Get home mosquito-repellent plants such as catnip.
 Basil works wonders in repelling mosquitoes too and keeps the air around you fresh and healthy.